robertschaedler3/Fe2O3/learn/2-ownership/unsafe.md

 > A more robust way to create the bindings, is to generate them automatically using a tool like `cbindgen` as a part of the build process.
 This way, the bindings are always up-to-date and you don't have to worry about maintaining both the Rust implementation and the C bindings.

-> For a complete example for compiling a Rust library, generating bindings, and linking it with a C program, see [A little Rust with your C](https://github.com/robertschaedler3/c-rust).
+> For a complete example that includes compiling a Rust library, generating bindings, and linking it with a C program, see [A little Rust with your C](https://github.com/robertschaedler3/a-little-c-with-your-rust).